verona-interfaces/player/model/model.md

 * Unit navigation: Analog to page navigation, the source for the request to leave the unit can be the player or the application.

-* Get Unit state: If the size of the payload of the UnitStateChangedNotification compromises the performance of the test system, another approach might be useful: The UnitStateChangedNotification is empty and the state is stored only in the player.
+* Get state: If the size of the payload of the StateChangedNotification compromises the performance of the test system, another approach might be useful: The UnitStateChangedNotification is empty and the state is stored only in the player.
 Before quitting the unit (and destroying the player), the application queries for the state to store it.
 This stops the user interaction so no unit state change is possible anymore.
 This proceeding